 Military and Veteran Applicants: Berkeley College is dedicated to helping veterans, members of the National Guard, active duty military members, and their families earn college degrees.
 Veterans and/or dependents planning to receive educational assistance benefits from the Department of Veterans Affairs (VA) should obtain VA approval prior to enrollment.
 Veterans may apply for their GI Bill benefits at the VONAPP website, located at www.va.gov.
 Veterans are required to submit copies of their Certificate of Eligibility and DD214 Member 4 or Service 2 copy during the admissions process in order for their benefits to be processed most effectively.
-Students must request certification for their benefits at Berkeley College participates in the Department of Veterans Affairs' Yellow Ribbon Program and in all active duty Federal Tuition Assistance programs.
+Students must request certification for their benefits at BerkeleyCollege.edu/Admissions/Military-Veterans/.
+In addition, Berkeley College participates in the Department of Veterans Affairs' Yellow Ribbon Program and in all active duty Federal Tuition Assistance programs.